-We guide year-round, all over the state of Washington for trout, steelhead, bass and more.
-We also guide for chinook salmon and steelhead in Southwest Alaska .
+We offer Washington fly fishing guided trips year-round, all over the state for trout, steelhead, bass, and more.
 Below are descriptions of our destinations.
 Feel free to contact us for more information or to book a trip.

 Puget Sound is our bread and butter, backyard fishery.
 We fish year-round for coastal sea-run cutthroat trout in this unique, protected saltwater environment.

 Like steelhead, these native trout are anadromous, meaning they are born in a stream, migrate out to spend their adult lives in saltwater and then return to their natal water to spawn--and eat salmon eggs and fry.
 Puget Sound is a unique and vast fishery and harbors a healthy population of these feisty trout.
 This is one of the most prolific and accessible trout fisheries in North America though and remains unknown to most trout anglers.

 We pursue these critters from a specially equipped power boat, giving us maximum versatility and the ability to target unpressured beaches with no foot access.
 This is trout fishing, so we throw five and six-weight rods armed with small baitfish and shrimp imitations.
 Coastal cutthroat are aggressive, ambush predators and they are highly migratory, chasing food around the Sound, moving with the tides and currents.
 The fishing is often very visual as you watch fish attack your fly in shallow, clear water.
 Salmon often live and migrate along the shoreline too and depending on the season we may incidentally encounter them while fishing for cutthroat.